NEUROFIBROMATOSIS TYPE 2 SEQUENCING AND DELETION/DUPLICATION ANALYSIS IN TUMOR (NF24)

 For sporadic patients with multiple schwannomas but without vestibular nerve involvement and in whom NF2 mutations are found in the tumor, we will only be able to differentiate between mosaic NF2 and schwannomatosis if material from 2 separate tumors is available and provided.
 There will be no additional cost associated with the analysis of more than one tumor.

-2. Specimens must be packaged to prevent breakage and absorbent material must be included in the package to absorb liquids in the event that breakage occurs.
-Also, the package must be shipped in double watertight containers (e.g. a specimen pouch + the shipping companies Diagnostic Envelope).
+· Specimens must be packaged to prevent breakage and absorbent material must be included in the package to absorb liquids in the event that breakage occurs.
+Also, the package must be shipped in double watertight containers (e.g. a specimen pouch + the shipping company’s diagnostic envelope).

-3. Please contact us (Email –firstname.lastname@example.org, Phone – 205-934-5562) prior to sample shipment and provide us with the date of shipment and the tracking number of the package, so that we can better ensure receipt of the samples.
+· Please contact the MGL (via email at email@example.com, or via phone at 205-934-5562) prior to sample shipment and provide us with the date of shipment and tracking number of the package so that we can better ensure receipt of the samples.

 Note: Detailed and accurate completion of this document is necessary for reporting purposes.
 The Medical Genomics Laboratory issues its clinical reports based on the demographic data provided by the referring institution on the lab requisition form.
 It is the responsibility of the referring institution to provide accurate information.
 If an amended report is necessary due to inaccurate or illegible documentation, additional reports will be drafted with charge.

-Requests for Molecular Genetic testing for NF2 will not be accepted for the following reasons:
+Requests for Molecular Genetic testing will not be accepted for the following reasons: